tgross/blog.0x74696d.com/content/posts/2021-07-29-networking-firecracker-lab.md

 echo "$result" | sudo tee "/srv/vm/networks/${id}.json"
 ```

-The `firecracker` argument to `add` refers to the name of the CNI
+The `firecracker` argument to the `add` subcommand refers to the name
-configuration.
+of the CNI configuration.

 ## Firecracker Configuration